Blazes-Meta/meta-maltino/README.md

 # Meta & Maltino Minecraft Project GitHub
-This repository contains data from past Minecraft projects, as well as default configurations, which can be reused to a large extent.
+This repository contains default configurations, which can be reused to a large extent.

 ## DEFAULT
 > [!WARNING]\